Wirtual

-Øyvind Iversen, known online as Wirtual, is a Norwegian video game streamer and YouTuber known primarily for playing and competing in the TrackMania racing game series, as well as being a co-host for the Red Bull Faster tournament.
+Øyvind Iversen, better known as Wirtual is a Norwegian video game streamer and YouTuber known primarily for playing and competing in the TrackMania racing game series, as well as being a co-host for the Red Bull Faster tournament.
 He won the Best Speedrun Streamer award at the 2023 Streamer Awards.

 Career

-Iversen is an avid Trackmania player, who makes content about the game and has participated in various Trackmania competitions and events.
+Since 2013, Writual has been an avid TrackMania player and has participated in various TrackMania competitions and events.
+Since 2019, he has also made content about the game on YouTube.

-In 2021, Iversen and a community member known as "donadigo" launched an investigation on Burim "riolu" Fejza, a Trackmania player suspected and later confirmed to be cheating using slow motion to achieve more precise turns.
-The investigation prompted Nadeo, the developer of Trackmania, to intiate a widespread cheating investigation throughout various games within the franchise and effected the creation of the fan-made competition patch, designed to make cheating more difficult.
-Later in July, Iversen participated in the Summer Games Done Quick event, where he played Trackmania blindfolded.
+In July of 2021, Wirtual participated in the Summer Games Done Quick event, where he played Trackmania blindfolded.

+In July of 2022, Wirtual released a Trackmania map called Midori as an attempt to create a map for the daily competition, Track Of The Day.
+Wirtual also gave a $1000 prize pool in a time attack mode to encourage people to beat the target time that he set.
+He revealed that he had used an analog keyboard to limit the car's steering to a range not normally possible.
+Nadeo, Trackmania’s developer, clarified in a social media post that using software to set specific steering values was an unfair advantage and was thus not allowed.
+Shortly after, Nadeo reworked ice physics to limit the competitive advantage of analog input devices on ice.

+In 2023, Wirtual participated in the online amateur chess tournament for streamers, PogChamps.
+He won 5 points in the group stage and won the consolation bracket.

+In 2025 and 2026, Wirtual co-hosted and broadcast the Red Bull Faster tournament organized by Red Bull.

+Tower Maps

-In 2022, Iversen participated in the community-hosted Deep Dip event, where players raced to complete a very difficult map in the form of a tower with no checkpoints, where he finished in second place.
+In 2022, Wirtual participated in the community-hosted Deep Dip event, where players raced to complete a very difficult map in the form of a tower with no checkpoints, where he finished in second place.
 In 2024, he took part in the Deep Dip II event featuring a similarly designed (though more difficult) tower map, though he later decided to bow out of the competition, citing the overwhelming difficulty and time investment negatively affecting him.
-In 2025, Iversen participated in the Deep Slip event, which featured an ice-themed Deep-Dip-style tower map, becoming the first player to complete the map 12 days after the event began.
-He has also released multiple videos on his YouTube channel covering the Deep Dip map.
+He eventually finished the map in 10th place.
+In 2025, Wirtual participated in the Deep Slip event, which featured an ice-themed Deep-Dip-style tower map, becoming the first player to complete the map 12 days after the event began.
+In 2026, he also took part in the Deep Slid event, which is again the same theme, but this time every jump has to be driven backwards.
+He was the third player to finish after 5 days.

-In July of 2022, Iversen released a Trackmania map called Midori as an attempt to create a map for the daily competition, Track Of The Day.
-Iversen also gave a $1000 prize pool in a time attack mode to encourage people to beat the target time that he set.
-However, this sparked controversy that Iversen was cheating as the time set was deemed "inhumane" by other players.
-Iversen revealed that he had used an analog keyboard to drive inputs at a specific percentage not possible with traditional action keys.
-Nadeo said through a social media post that the use of analog keyboards were banned.

-In 2023, Iversen participated in the online amateur chess tournament for streamers, PogChamps.
-He won 5 points in the group stage and won the consolation bracket.

-In 2025, Iversen co-hosted and broadcast the Red Bull Faster tournament organized by Red Bull.
+He has also released multiple videos on his YouTube channel covering the tower maps.